The Software Engineer’s Career - Beyond Senior

 Likewise, understanding who is pulling the strings, what kind of influence particular stakeholders (individuals or organizations) have on the project, is also important.
 Being effective in any organization means generating buy-in from the right people or parties and it is very difficult to move the needle without understanding these matters.

 This may sound like borderline being involved with organization politics, and that’s generally correct.
 However I do not suggest immersing yourself entirely in politics.
-People who do that to a significant extent and (!) enjoy it, usually come with a package of additional questionable traits.
-What I do advise is to be aware of this.
+People who do that to a large extent and (!) enjoy it, usually come with a package of additional questionable traits.
+What I do advise is to be aware of its existence and not ignoring it.

 Network